ASIA MARKETS: Asian Markets Mixed Amid Holiday Closures; Sony Sinks

 Nikkei, Hang Seng advance; indexes in China, Taiwan, South Korea closed

-Asian markets were mixed Monday amid speculation over next steps in the dispute between the U.S. and China over technology development and trade following meetings in Washington last week.
+Asian markets traded mixed Monday amid speculation over next steps in the dispute between the U.S. and China over technology development, and trade following meetings in Washington last week.

 Markets in mainland China and Taiwan are closed for the week for Lunar New Year celebrations.
 South Korean markets were closed for a holiday.